TrumanGIT/True-North/README.md

 3 Key – Taunt nearby NPCs to gain a combat buff (only works during combat).

+B key = warm your hands (I press when standing near a fire to warm up)

 Home Key – Move any object your looking at freely.
  • Right Click – Confirm the new position.
  • Left Click – Cancel changes.